-25000400 - NITROGEN FERTILIZER NUTRIENT, POUND 25000500 - PHOSPHORUS FERTILIZER NUTRIENT, POUND 25000600 - POTASSIUM FERTILIZER NUTRIENT, POUND 25000700 - AGRICULTURAL GROUND LIMESTONE, TON determine fertilizer application rates to supplement natural fertility levels of the re-used topsoil.
+25000400 - NITROGEN FERTILIZER NUTRIENT, POUND 25000500 - PHOSPHORUS FERTILIZER NUTRIENT, POUND 25000600 - POTASSIUM FERTILIZER NUTRIENT, POUND 25000700 - AGRICULTURAL GROUND LIMESTONE, TON

 Fertilizer should be specified for newly seeded areas.
-Agricultural limestone and phosphorus is typically not required for seeding on Illinois Tollway ROW.
-In the absence of soil testing, the application rate provided in Article 250.04 should be used.
+Agricultural limestone and phosphorus are typically not required for seeding on Illinois Tollway ROW.
+In the absence of soil testing, the application rate provided in Article 250.04 of the Supplemental Specifications should be used.

 Soil testing should be conducted during the initial stages of the design process where existing topsoil is to be re-used on the site.
 The soil tests should be used, along with visual inspection, to determine areas where existing topsoil is unacceptable for re-use, resulting in the need for removal from the site.
-The tests may then be used to more accurately
+The tests may then be used to more accurately determine fertilizer application rates to supplement natural fertility levels of the re-used topsoil.